MitchAstro/MOH-CACT-data-analytics/README.md

 # MOH-CACT-data-analytics
-This repo contains the package mohKPI and the main programs used in the performance analysis of the NSW MOH CACT call centre
+This repo contains the package mohKPI and the main programs used in the performance analysis of the NSW MOH CACT call centre.

 ## Main package: mohKPI.py